RELATIONSHIPS AND SEX Education

 Pupils could work scientifically by researching the gestation periods of other animals and comparing them with humans; by finding out and recording the length and mass of a baby as it grows.

 We are fully aware of the moral, legal, cultural and ethnic dimensions of the subject.
-Equally, we understand the importance of parents’ / carers’ views in relation to SRE.
+Equally, we understand the importance of parents’/carers’ views in relation to RSE.
 Information regarding the structure of sex education lessons, the materials available and the school’s policy is always available for any parent to view.
-Before we deliver the SRE sessions to our children a letter is issued to parents with an invitation to view the materials and have a discussion with the class teacher about any worries or concerns.
+Before we deliver the RSE sessions to our children a letter is issued to parents with an invitation to view the materials and have a discussion with the class teacher about any worries or concerns.

 Please refer to the policy section for the Sex and Relationships Education Policy.